Clarenceho2016/wills-home-production/src/pages/products/index.md

 title: Wills Packages
 image: /img/home-real-estate-106399-min.jpg
 heading: We offer different packages to suit your needs
-description: 'Whether you''re a single, couple of family we have a package right for you. '
+description: 'Whether you''re a single, couple of family we have a package right for you.
+Want to work for a law firm but can’t commit to the fixed hours or long commute to the office.
+With MyTribe, you get to pick your hours, work when you want, where you want and develop your skills as an expert estate planning lawyer all while earning great money.
+'
 intro:
   blurbs:
     - image: /img/gfx-signup-started.png